• 11+ Maths & Science: ISEB and public school entrance exams.

 • Oxbridge Preparation (STEP and MAT)

 I began tutoring informally while I was taking my GCSEs in 2009.
 I attended an all-ability school in Northern Ireland and typically found subjects much easier than my peers, so I began to teach those around me.
-This is where I initially developed a passion for teaching, and it inspired my school to introduce a program where older students could tutor younger students in a more formal fashion.
+This is where I initially developed a passion for teaching, and it inspired my school to introduce a program where older students could tutor younger students in a more structured fashion.
 Alongside this and outside of school, I offered private tutoring sessions to GCSE, and later A Level students.

 I continued to tutor on moving to university.
 Throughout my four years at Imperial I tutored a range of ages both Maths and Science.
 At Timeline Tutorials and Study Centre I worked with students in Years 9, 10, 11, 12 and 13 helping them with preparation for their GCSEs and A Levels in both Maths and Physics.